techspec8/Network-and-Protocols/README.md

 <p>
 <img src= https://i.imgur.com/kFw5Hci.png
 </p>
-<p>Re-enable ICMP traffic for the Network Security Group your Ubuntu VM by changing your rule to allow traffic again.
-Back in the Windows 10 VM, observe that ICMP traffic Ping activity has start working again.
+<p>Re-enable ICMP traffic for the Network Security Group on your Ubuntu VM by changing your rule to allow traffic again.
+Back in the Windows 10 VM, observe that the ICMP traffic Ping activity has start working again.
 </p>
 <p>
 <img src= https://i.imgur.com/DFX1fhs.png